Theory of Constraints

 Kent State training and certification facilitator, Robert Skillman is a Six Sigma Master Black Belt and a Lean Master Sensei who has been training and certifying Black Belts in Six Sigma and Lean methods since 1997.

-Stephen Skillman is a Lean Six Sigma Master Black Belt, currently serving as an Associate Facilitator for Kent State University, training Lean Six Sigma Black Belts.
+Stephen Skillman is a Lean Six Sigma Master Black Belt who facilitates the training of the Lean Six Sigma Black Belts at Kent State University.
 Skillman received his bachelor's degree in business administration from Lake Erie College.